cesar-douady/open-lmake/doc/src/critical_deps.md

 hidden deps, i.e. automatically discovered when building `test_suite.rpts`.

 Suppose now that you make a modification that makes `test2.rpt` very heavy to generate.
 Knowing that, you change your test suite so list a lighter `test3.rpt` instead.
-The succession of jobs would then be the following:
+The sequence of jobs would then be the following:

 - `test1.rpt` and `test2.rpt` are rebuilt as they are out-of-date after your modification.
 - `test_suite.rpts` is rebuilt to collate theses reports.